Canneto, Caronia

-Canneto (Cannìtu ri Carunìa) is a village and civil parish (frazione) of the Italian municipality of Caronia, in the Province of Messina, Sicily.
+Canneto (Cannìtu ri Carunìa) is a village and civil parish (frazione) of the Italian municipality of Caronia, in the Metropolitan City of Messina, Sicily.
 In Italian language its name means reed bed.

 Geography

 The village, also known as Canneto di Caronia, is located by the Tyrrhenian coast, on the state highway 113 Messina-Palermo-Trapani, between Marina di Caronia and Santo Stefano di Camastra.
 It is 10 km from Caronia, 105 from Palermo and 125 from Messina.